SyMoCADS/Media_Modulation_Testbed/README.md

       ```

 > [!WARNING]
-> If you encounter issues, run `Set-ExecutionPolicy Unrestricted -Scope Process` and attempt to activate again.
+> If you encounter issues, run
+> ```shell
+>  Set-ExecutionPolicy Unrestricted -Scope Process
+> ```
+> and attempt to activate again.
+This command allows you to run all scripts, regardless of signature, within the current terminal, until you close the terminal.

 #### Unix/macOS